gustin/subview/README.markdown

 ## Philosophy

 To keep html clean, simple, semantic, and separated from Ruby logic.
-The community focuses so much on separating styles from html, javascript from html, then we stick a patch of logic poo, with Ruby, right in the html.
+The community focuses so much on separating styles from html; javascript from html, then we stick a patch of logic poo, with Ruby, right in the html.

 We are reducing cohesion through removing dependecy on locality, see Jim Weircach's talk:
 [The Building Blocks of Modularity]("http://mwrc2009.confreaks.com/14-mar-2009-18-10-the-building-blocks-of-modularity-jim-weirich.html")

-## Competition
+## Coopetition

 There really is no other solution, in Ruby that follows through with this concept.
 Asp.net has a similiar concept with code behind pages, but is convoluted with a complex page callback cycle and squirlly even callbacks, too complex.